ddeutils/dagtool/README.md

-# DukDig
+# DeDAG

-DukDig is friendly Airflow DAG generator for Data Engineer.
+DeDAG is friendly Airflow DAG generator for Data Engineer.

 > [!WARNING]
 > This project will reference the DAG generate code from the [Astronomer: DAG-Factory](https://github.com/astronomer/dag-factory).